ChristopherTRoss/BudgetMaster/ActiveDocument.md

 Members: Adrian Colon, Chris Ross, Morgan Root, Grant Hardy, Ross Thompson, Jason Williams What do we want to see at the home screen?
 Login?
 Balance page?
-Incremental Phase Development for our development process Egoless team - different people different roles based on strengths but no responsibility heirarchy
+Incremental Phase Development for our development process Egoless team - different people have different roles based on strengths but no responsibility heirarchy

 How do we want the income/categories to be handled?
 Input total income and make categories based on % or input dollar amount for each category?
 Categorize incomes/expenses separately.
 Keep track of default monthly income, allow them to add in extra incomes (e.g. birthday money etc) each time period